-Rob Roggema writes in The Conversation (29.3.17) that northern Australia's coastal cities would suffer much less damage and avoid the huge financial losses if they were better designed to cope with the effects of cyclones.
+Rob Roggema writes in The Conversation (29.3.17) that northern Australia's coastal cities would suffer much less damage and avoid the huge financial losses if they were better designed to cope with the effects of cyclones and flooding.

 'What happens after Cyclone Debbie is a familiar process.
 It has been repeated many times in cities around the world.
 The reason is that our cities are not designed for these types of events.